pplz3/network-security-portfolio/README.md

 Infrastructure and Security Manager with experience in network infrastructure, cybersecurity operations, firewall administration, incident management, and IT service operations.

-This repository showcases network designs, security implementations, infrastructure projects, operational procedures, and hands-on laboratory environments.
+This repository showcases IT service management, cybersecurity governance, compliance reviews, incident response case studies, security awareness programs, and infrastructure management practices.

 ## 👨‍💼 About Me